 Much of ERP research focuses on components.
-Components are peaks or troughs in an ERP waveform that are characterized by consistent:
+Components can be formally defined as peaks or troughs in an ERP waveform that are characterized by consistent:

 relationship with a particular experimental context (stimuli and/or task)

 An example of an ERP component, the N170, is shown below.
 In terms of the definition above, the N170 typically peaks between 170-200 ms, is largest over inferior temporal-parietal scalp regions, has negative polarity, and is elicited when people view visual objects, such as printed words (as in this example), faces, or other objects.
 In the figure below, the top panel shows a scalp topographic map of the electrical potentials over the scalp averaged over the time period 165-215 ms after stimulus onset, with blue representing negative and red representing positive potentials.
 The N170 is evident as the blue areas over each hemisphere, with the white dots indicating the electrodes where it is largest.
 The bottom panels show the time course of the ERPs elicited by printed words, averaged over the electrodes indicated by the white dots in the top panel.
 The N170 is evident as the negative peak around 190 ms after stimulus onset.
 The shaded grey area in the bottom panels indicates the time over which the data were averaged to generate the scalp topographic map.